top of page

 Lasson argues that the reason these practices can be so helpful is that, “You have to have a healthy relationship with yourself before you can have a healthy relationship with anyone else.
 That is why self-awareness—meditation can help—is the key to realizing that you are responsible for your happiness.
 Your partner won't make you happy.”

-Amalia Sirica, a writer with a background in clinical social work and expertise in relationships states that “If someone has an ill-defined sense of self going into a relationship, it is unlikely that the relationship will make their sense of self clearer.
+Amalia Sirica, a writer with a background in clinical social work and expertise in relationships, states that “If someone has an ill-defined sense of self going into a relationship, it is unlikely that the relationship will make their sense of self clearer.
 It is more likely that they will further morph and shift to please and be accepted by whoever they are around.”

-And she makes a good point, when we are so intertwined with someone else without that prior knowledge it is easy to feel lost in a relationship.
+And she makes a good point.
+When we are so intertwined with someone else without that prior knowledge, it is easy to feel lost in a relationship.
 Much like two separate paint colors blend to create a new color, two people can blend in the relationship and lose the sense of what their traits were when they were on their own.

-So, if you’re currently trying to rediscover yourself in a relationship try turning to some time alone and reflecting on what it is that you like or dislike, and all the other small things that make you, you.
+So, if you’re currently trying to rediscover yourself in a relationship, try turning to some time alone and reflecting on what it is that you like or dislike, and all the other small things that make you, you.
 Self-discovery shouldn’t end when you find your partner and have someone to share it with.
 If anything, you have even more of a reason to let your true self shine, knowing that you have a safe person to do so with.

 Taking the time to explore your interests and needs is not only important for you alone, but as a bonus, it can also help strengthen your bond with your partner as you can come to them as your authentic self without the need to put on any kind of display.
 Bottom line, make sure you prioritize dating yourself in a sense, and get to know what makes you tick.